rosaforrestiana/five_programs_built_from_bash_script/README.md

 To use the bash interpreter, enter bash questionnaire.sh in the terminal.
 The bash stands for bourne-again shell.

-To search for the location of the bash, enter which bash in the terminal The return is usr/bin/bash whcih is the absolute path to the bash interpreter.
+To search for the location of the bash, enter which bash in the terminal.

+The return is usr/bin/bash whcih is the absolute path to the bash interpreter.

 When the script is run by executing ./file_name.sh in the terminal, the default is bash instead of sh.

 To list the files inside the project folder, enter ls -l in the terminal

-Create VARIABLE_NAME=VALUE in the file editor
+Create VARIABLE_NAME=VALUE in the file editor.

 The value is enclosed with a double quotation mark.

 Enter read command.
-For example read VARIABLE_NAME
+For example read VARIABLE_NAME.

 To use the function, key in echo $VARIABLE_NAME

-To enter a title in the file editor
+To enter a title in the file editor.

 Key in the code below which will set a space in between the title; above and below

  echo -e \n~~ script_title ~~\n